-Did you know Valletta is the result of a perfect plan?
+As I said before, Valletta is the result of a perfect plan.

-So, following the battle of the Siege in 1565, the victorious Knights of Malta purposefully built Valletta as a fortress (just in case) naming it after man of the siege…Knight Jean Parisot de Valette.
+So, following the battle of the Siege in 1565, (and one of things Malta is famous for) the victorious Knights of Malta purposefully built Valletta as a fortress, you know, just in case, naming it after man of the siege…Knight Jean Parisot de Valette.

-Scratch that… you won’t (get lost).
-You can walk Valletta in under an hour!
-Just in case, you’re anything like me, I have included a map of Valletta below.
+You really won’t (get lost), technically you can walk Valletta in under an hour!
+But, just in case, you’re anything like me, I have included a map of Valletta below.

 Map of Valletta

-Top Place to Visit: (Don’t Miss) St John’s Co- Cathedral
+(Top) Place to Visit: St John’s Co- Cathedral

 Without question, one of the prettiest cathedrals in all of Europe, a visit to St John’s Co-Cathedral is not to be missed.